-Seven years ago, Schiff Hardin appointed Lisa Brown, a litigation partner, to be the Firm’s first Professional Development Partner.
+More than eight years ago, Schiff Hardin appointed Lisa Brown, a litigation partner, to be the Firm’s first Professional Development Partner.
 Lisa works with all of our associates to ensure that they receive the professional opportunities and training they need.
-Her work with associates – both diverse and non-diverse – helps them navigate the law firm environment and effectively manage their work.
+Her work with associates – both diverse and non-diverse – helps them navigate the law firm environment and manage their work.
 The Firm also hired Julie Schrager as its legal writing coach.
 Julie works closely with our summer associates and associates to improve their writing skills.
 She holds small- and large-group workshops but spends most of her time working one-on-one with individual lawyers.

 We also have a compensation and advancement structure that is adapted to associates’ individual needs.
 There are three tiers of associates.
-Each practice group has specifically identified and communicated the core competencies that are required for advancement.
+Each practice group has specifically identified and communicated the competencies that are required for advancement.
 And to further ensure that our associates gain the experiences and skills they need to advance, we hold annual “practice mastery” conferences for each firm associate.